20 Examples of Anasazi Art that will blow your mind

-The Mesa Verde mug from is relatively unique in the Southwest, there are mugs found outside the Mesa Verde area but rarely and nowhere else are they as common.
+The Mesa Verde mug is relatively unique in the Southwest, there are mugs found outside the Mesa Verde area but rarely and nowhere else are they as common.
 If we only knew what they were drinking out of these, future research may reveal answers to questions like this.
-From an art standpoint they are amazing, providing endless variations of designs including such variances as rattle bottoms, handles with but out designs, different shapes, sizes and designs.
+From an art standpoint they are amazing, providing endless variations of designs including such variances as rattle bottoms, handles with cut out designs, different shapes, sizes and painted designs.

 15. Wooden bird and flowers

 These items came from a cache found in a cave near Navajo National Monument in Arizona.
 Skillfully carved from wood and brightly painted, they give a rare glimpse of another time that we rarely get because wood and pigments like this rarely survive the centuries intact.
 But a cave is the perfect environment to preserve this kind of perishable art.

 16. Corrugated jar

 The corrugated jar was an everyday kind of item in Anasazi life and may not have been seen by them as a form of art, yet today the beauty and art of such jars is unmistakable.
 Corrugated jars were formed by not smoothing the coils on the outside of the jar leaving a rough, textured surface.
 These were used as cooking jars and studies have shown that corrugated jars were more resistant to breakage from continual heating and cooling that afflicts cooking pots.
 It takes a skilled potter to form one of these beauties.

 17. Painted figurines